-- We are not anticipating any new PPE requirements due to COVID-19.
+- 1. We are not anticipating any new PPE requirements due to COVID-19.
 If tasks require the use of PPE outside of what is normally required, a safe work procedure will document the risk analysis of the task steps, and include details for mitigation using the hierarchy of controls.
-It will be the supervisor's responsibility to ensure that persons are trained in new work procedures. - PPE can include: N95 respirators, gloves, goggles and face shields, isolation gowns, etc. - SEE: UBC SRS personal protective equipment guidance
+It will be the supervisor's responsibility to ensure that persons are trained in new work procedures. - 2.
+PPE can include: N95 or other respirators, gloves, goggles and face shields, isolation gowns, etc. - 3.
+SEE: UBC SRS personal protective equipment guidance - 4.
+Clear distinctions must be made between non-medical, non-PPE masks as described in section 7, point 30 and PPE requirements which should be clearly defined in unit specific written Safe Work Procedures (SWP)

-Section #7 - Masks (non-PPE)
+Section #7 - Masks (non-PPE, non-medical)

-29. Masks (non-PPE) (New)
+30. Masks (non-PPE) (New)